Information-Centric Entrepreneurship & Startup Strategies

 Every business depends on information — about customers, competitors, trends, performance, etc. Entire curricula have been focused on the technological, systems, strategic, and management challenges associated with that dependency.
 This course, however, looks at a different intersection between information and business.
 Specifically, it will explore how entrepreneurs across the world are developing ventures fundamentally centered on new and emerging information technologies and the business models and strategies they make possible.
 These include not only the Googles, Amazons, and Facebooks of the world, but also ventures like Comat and Samasource.
 In some cases, these are efforts on the proverbial cutting edge of technology; more often they involve creative application and/or integration of existing information technologies in innovative ways.

 We will first examine the key elements of business models and the entrepreneurial process, before looking in more detail at a variety of ventures leveraging information-based technologies and strategies in an array of markets.
 Using of mix of case-study discussion, short lectures, and focused conversations with active entrepreneurs, this will be a highly interactive and collaborative course — not a sit-listen-take-notes type of class.

 Expect to be actively involved in a series of in-class and outside assignments, both individual- and team-based, that will help you develop an understanding of how entrepreneurs are using information-centric technologies to create new markets and redefine old ones, and the lessons learned along the way.
 You may also explore your own ideas for new ventures along the way.

-NOTE: This course was previously offered as 290.
+NOTE: This course is currently offered as 290M.
 Information-Centric Entrepreneurship & Startup Strategies.